-Observation = deployment stages appropriate but must meet the winning conditions of the 1st study.
+Observation = deployment stages appropriate but must meet the winning conditions of the first study.

-Challenges for the sponsoring institutions
+Challenges for sponsoring institutions

-- Mobilising the various sectors involved: demonstrating the link of the proposed approach and tools with the agreements, programmes, and tools used by the various sectors in the territory; - Providing the necessary conditions for the multipliers; - Facilitating the approach and tools in the territory after training; - Prescribing the approach to practitioners.
+- Mobilising the various sectors involved: demonstrating the link of the proposed approach and tools with the agreements, programmes, and tools used by the various sectors in the territory; - Providing the necessary conditions for the multipliers, especially in the context of major changes in the health and social services system; - Facilitating the approach and tools in the territory after training; - Prescribing the approach to practitioners.